simonhalliez/OrthancCockpit/src/back-end/network/readme.md

       "data": { /* Orthanc server object */ }
     }
     ```
-    - `data`: The Orthanc server object with the specified UUID.
+    - `data`: The Orthanc server object with the specified UUID, can a remote Orthanc server.
   - **Error:** `{ status: "error", message: "...", error: "..." }`

 ### Get All Orthanc Servers